yasiss/ClassProject_GoodreadsScraper/README.md

 - HTML
 - D3.js

-## The website for the Visualization
+## The Website for the Visualization
 https://yasiss.github.io/CourseProject_GoodreadsScraper/

 ## Presentation Link to Video